Oihana PHP Arango

 $options : array<string|int, mixed> = []

 The field definition.
-Recognised keys: Field::PATH (URL path pattern / fallback route), Field::PATHS (discriminant → route map), Field::PROPERTY (discriminant attribute, default Schema::ADDITIONAL_TYPE) and Field::NAME (document key name to append, default _key).
+Recognised keys: Field::PATH (URL path pattern / fallback route), Field::PATHS (discriminant → route map), Field::PROPERTY (discriminant attribute, default Schema::ADDITIONAL_TYPE), Field::NAME (document key name to append, default _key) and Field::WHEN / Field::ELSE (the conditional guard, see above).

 $container : ContainerInterface|null = null